 This often leaves empty nesters with a need to simplify and move into a smaller space.

 There’s an art to decluttering.
+We hope to provide strategies for senior housing.
 Experts such as the writers at Lifehack.org recommend starting with an easy area to get momentum because the process can feel overwhelming when viewed as a whole – remember that it may have taken years to acquire these things, so you probably can’t expect to achieve a clean slate in a day, especially if you have mobility issues.

 Some tips for seniors and their families from Lifehack and other sources:

 Downsizing is best when spread out over several weeks or months as opposed to crammed into a short time.
 Regular annual spring cleaning can periodically get rid of clutter around the home so it remains manageable.
 Beware of procrastination, even if it seems as if there will be plenty of time to act.
 The transition to Assisted Living may be unplanned, coming as an action taken following some sort of eye-opening accident revealing that an aging parent can no longer perform the daily tasks of life without help from a caregiver.

 While you may fantasize about using a bulldozer to simply push everything to the curb, the first step should be sorting into different boxes those items that can be donated, kept or discarded.
 Obviously, things that are obsolete should be the first to go – unless the senior still has a way of listening to those 8-track tapes from the seventies.
 Also at the top of the list: Clothes that no longer fit, books that haven’t been read in ages, furniture that is rarely ever used, etc. Lifehack suggests discarding anything that does not “spark joy”.

 Be Sensitive but Make Hard Choices